 In my opinion, traditional dog crates are not very attractive.
 They’re typically made from black coated metal wire or some form of blah colored rigid vinyl plastic.
 They’re big, clunky, and the metal ones are annoyingly loud.
 Most people end up shoving them in the corner, or storing them in some back room to keep them out of the way and out of sight- myself included (yes, my Great Danes are crate trained).
-A much more practical and visually pleasing solution would be to make your own custom built-in crate.
+Sheetrock Repairs is a much more practical and visually pleasing solution would be to make your own custom built-in crate.
 Every home is full of spaces that would work perfectly.
 Below are some ideas that you may not have thought of…

 1. UNDER THE STAIRS

 Here are the list of roofing companies in denver

 The space underneath stairs is often times a forgotten place.
 It’s typically an awkward shape and therefore not ideal for humans to occupy.
 Occasionally you’ll see it being used as a coat closet or some kind of storage nook, but did you know that it’s also an ideal space for a built in dog crate?
 It’s small, cozy, and tucked away.

 2. IN THE LOWER HALF OF A CLOSET